greg/objser/spec.md

 ## Implementation guidelines

+- All multi-byte integers and floating-point numbers are encoded with **little-endian** byte order.

+### Encoding requirements

 - For each primitive, if there are multiple formats that can exactly represent its value, the one with the shortest length in bytes must be used.

-- All multi-byte integers and floating-point numbers are encoded with **little-endian** byte order.
+- Primitives must be indexed if and only if they are referenced more than once.

+- Exactly one root (last) primitive is encoded, and it is obviously exempt from the previous requirement.

+### Decoding

+- When possible, implementations should try to recover from minor errors in the input (e.g. a map's array containing an odd number of elements).
+All such errors must be reported in as much detail as practical.

 - The byte values `0xdd`, `0xde`, and `0xdf` are reserved for future use, and should not appear as the first byte of any primitive.
 If an implementation unexpectedly encounters these bytes where a primitive should begin, decoding should fail with an error indicating that either the input is not valid or the implementation is out of date.

-- When possible, implementations should try to recover from minor errors in the input (e.g. a map's array containing an odd number of elements).
-All such errors must be reported in as much detail as practical.
+- The root (last) primitive is the only one returned directly to the user of the decoder.
+If there are indexed primitives that are not reachable by traversing the graph from the root primitive, the input is invalid.
+If the implementation chooses to return the partial decoding, it must make clear that either the root primitive was absent or the encoder was non-compliant.

 ### Limitations